chee86j/chee86j/README.md

 👨‍💻 All of my projects are available at Github or at my [Portfolio Site](https://jeffchee-port.onrender.com/)

-💬 Ask me about **PostgreSQL, Express.js, React.js, Node.js**
+💬 Ask me about **PostgreSQL, Express.js, React.js, Node.js, Next.js, Tailwind CSS**

 📄 View My Master CV [Resume](https://drive.google.com/uc?export=download&id=14UUNjWLHVk4dkfW5OhpAzaw8Gep7_7YC)

-⚡ Fun fact **I occassionaly like Woodworking, Powerlifting, and practicing a wide range of Martial Arts**
+⚡ Fun fact **I occassionaly like Woodworking, Powerlifting, and practicing a wide range of Martial Arts.
+That's what I would like to say, but now as a new father I just try to spend time and exercise 15 minutes a day.**

 </div>